top of page

 Ammochostos - The Algos of Nostos

 Based on Security Council resolutions 550 (1984) and 789 (1992), the city of Famagusta as a whole should have been placed under the full control of the United Nations.
-However, in blatant violation of these resolutions Turkey continues to occupy the entire city, while the most vibrant part of it, Varosha, after having been ruthlessly pillaged, an area of 6.2 square kilometers (about 17% of the Municipality of Famagusta) was fenced off and placed under military control, to be used as a bargaining chip in the talks for a Cyprus settlement.
+However, in blatant violation of these resolutions, Turkey continues to occupy the entire city.
+Its most vibrant part, Varosha—after having been ruthlessly pillaged—an area of 6.2 square kilometers (about 17% of the Municipality of Famagusta) was fenced off and placed under military control, to be used as a bargaining chip in the talks for a Cyprus settlement.

 All rights reserved